Axilent/sharrock/README.md

 *	A *handler* framework for Django, providing hooks to integrate Sharrock into a django app.
 *	A Python *RPC Client* for Sharrock, making it easy to build client code against a Sharrock service by using the function descriptors.
 *   An optional *REST* layer that allows functions to be rolled up into resources, and a ResourceClient in Python that allows for RESTful interaction.
+*   An even more optional ResourceModel layer that binds the Resource functionality to a Django model.
+See "Model Resources" below for more info.

 Requirements
 ------------